-In a review of the literature, researchers examined published studies and case series of pregnancy following bariatric surgery [76].
-They concluded that, overall, pregnancy after RYGB or LAGB appeared to be safe and bariatric surgery patients seem to have lower risk of several obesity-related gestational complications [76; 77].
+In a review of the literature, researchers examined published studies and case series of pregnancy following bariatric surgery [95].
+They concluded that, overall, pregnancy after RYGB or LAGB appeared to be safe and bariatric surgery patients seem to have lower risk of several obesity-related gestational complications [95; 96].
 However, they noted that patients in published studies often received careful prenatal care, including nutritional monitoring and LAGB adjustment, and that community practitioners should take care to provide a similar level of monitoring and intervention as needed.
 They also observed that surgery-related complications, such as internal hernia, do occasionally occur, although rates appear to be low.

-The current recommendation from the American College of Obstetricians and Gynecologists (ACOG) is that women should delay pregnancy for 12 to 24 months after bariatric surgery to ensure that gestation does not occur during the rapid weight-loss phase [78; 79].
+The current recommendation from the American College of Obstetricians and Gynecologists (ACOG) is that women should delay pregnancy for 12 to 24 months after metabolic and bariatric surgery to ensure that gestation does not occur during the rapid weight-loss phase [97; 98].
 However, the opportune timing of pregnancy after surgery is unknown.
 The ACOG also strongly recommends preconception assessment and counseling and education regarding possible complications.
 Prior to attempting pregnancy, obese patients should be encouraged to undertake a weight-reduction program that includes diet, exercise, and behavior modification.
-Evaluation for nutritional deficiencies and the need for vitamin supplementation are also recommended [80].
+Evaluation for nutritional deficiencies and the need for vitamin supplementation are also recommended [99].

-WEIGHT LOSS AFTER BARIATRIC SURGERY
+WEIGHT LOSS AFTER METABOLIC AND BARIATRIC SURGERY

-Weight loss after bariatric surgery is usually most rapid in the first year.
+Weight loss after metabolic and bariatric surgery is usually most rapid in the first year.
 It may be fastest in the first few months, when caloric restriction is greatest.
-Weight loss is expected to slow at about six to nine months, and maximal total loss generally occurs at around 12 to 18 months [33].
+Weight loss is expected to slow at about six to nine months, and maximal total loss generally occurs at around 12 to 24 months.
+On average, five years after surgery, patients maintain 50% of their excess weight loss [24].

-With gastric bypass, about 80% of patients can be expected to achieve 60% to 80% excess weight loss during the first year, with later stabilization at about 50% to 60% [57].
-In a meta-analysis of reports on various bariatric procedures, Buchwald and colleagues concluded that excess weight loss averaged 61.2% two years after surgery [7].
+With gastric bypass, about 80% of patients can be expected to achieve 60% to 80% excess weight loss during the first year, with later stabilization at about 50% to 60% [65].
+In a meta-analysis of reports on various bariatric procedures, Buchwald and colleagues concluded that excess weight loss averaged 61.2% two years after surgery [8].
 Weight loss with specific surgeries was 47.5% for gastric banding, including both adjustable and non-adjustable versions; 61.6% for gastric bypass, primarily variants of RYGB; and 70.1% for BPD or duodenal switch.

-In a meta-analysis based on controlled trials comparing procedures, researchers reported actual weight lost instead of percentages and found that patients achieved weight loss of 30 kg (about 66 pounds) or more at 36 months with RYGB, LAGB, and VBG [72].
+In a meta-analysis based on controlled trials comparing procedures, researchers reported actual weight lost instead of percentages and found that patients achieved weight loss of 30 kg (about 66 pounds) or more at 36 months with RYGB, LAGB, and VBG [89].
 Of the three procedures, RYGB appeared to provide the most substantial weight loss.